TAKE ACTION

 Issue

-The exclusive priority of the government of Canada on the international scene should be to manage our relations with other countries in order to protect and further the interests of Canadians.
+The sole priority of the government of Canada on the international scene should be to manage our relations with other countries in order to protect and further the interests of Canadians.
 Unfortunately, that’s not what’s happening.

 There is a growing trend to dilute national sovereignty, and to favour increased international policy coordination as well as the redistribution of wealth from rich to poor countries under the supervision of the United Nations.
 This globalist vision, made explicit in the UN’s 17 Sustainable Development Goals, has been heavily promoted in Canada under Justin Trudeau, who believes that we are a “post-national state” with “no core identity.”